Mexico's Macroeconomic Overview

 Foreign Trade

-By the fourth quarter of 2024, Mexico's GDP stood at $35.323 trillion Mexican pesos, which represented an increase of 6.1% compared to the same quarter of 2023.
+- By the first quarter of 2025, Mexico's gross domestic product (GDP) stood at $34.650 trillion Mexican pesos, which represented an increase of 7.7% compared to the same quarter of 2024.

 Foreign Direct Investment